 Go placidly amid the noise and haste, and remember what peace there may be in silence.
 As far as possible without surrender be on good terms with all persons.
 Speak your truth quietly and clearly; and listen to others, even the dull and the ignorant; they too have their story.
 Avoid loud and aggressive persons, they are vexations to the spirit.
 If you compare yourself with others, you may become vain and bitter; for always there will be greater and lesser persons than yourself.
 Enjoy your achievements as well as your plans.
 Keep interested in your own career, however humble; it is a real possession in the changing fortunes of time.
 Exercise caution in your business affairs; for the world is full of trickery.
 But let this not blind you to what virtue there is; many persons strive for high ideals; and everywhere life is full of heroism.
 Be yourself.
 Especially, do not feign affection.
 Neither be cynical about love; for in the face of all aridity and disenchantment it is as perennial as the grass.
 Take kindly the counsel of the years, gracefully surrendering the things of youth.
 Nurture strength of spirit to shield you in sudden misfortune.
 But do not distress yourself with dark imaginings.
 Many fears are born of fatigue and loneliness.
 Beyond a wholesome discipline, be gentle with yourself.
 You are a child of the universe, no less than the trees and the stars; you have a right to be here.
 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 Therefore be at peace with God, whatever you conceive Him to be, And whatever your labors and aspirations, in the noisy confusion of life keep peace with your soul.
 With all its sham, drudgery, and broken dreams, it is still a beautiful world.
 Be cheerful.
 Strive to be happy.

-Some good advice (“avoid loud and agressive persons”), some repression (“do not distress yourself with dark imaginings”), some nice thoughts (“it is still a beautiful world”) and even a foreshadowing of the coming Beat, Zen, Hippy, New Age and 2001 “star child” movements and memes (“You are a child of the universe, no less than the trees and the stars”).
+Some good advice: “avoid loud and aggressive persons.”
+A dash of repression: “do not distress yourself with dark imaginings.”
+A few nice thoughts: “it is still a beautiful world.”
+And even a foreshadowing of the coming Beat, Zen, Hippy, New Age and 2001 “star child” movements and memes: “You are a child of the universe, no less than the trees and the stars.”
 Still, though, a niche piece of work (“if you can get it /And you can get it — if you try….” sorry), until 1965, when former Illinois Governor and two time Democratic nominee for President Adlai Stevenson up and died, and “a guest in his home found the Desiderata near his bedside and discovered that Stevenson had planned to use it in his Christmas cards (Wikipedia: Adlai Stevenson II).

-I’d love to play that recording to Nathanael Culverwell, Francis Peck, Adlai Stevenson and, of course, it’s author, Max Ehrmann, and have them discuss it on Les Crane’s TV show, while the Rolling Stones rehearse their introduction to America.
+I’d love to play that recording to Nathanael Culverwell, Francis Peck, Adlai Stevenson and, of course, it’s author, Max Ehrmann.
+They could discuss it on Les Crane’s TV show, while the Rolling Stones rehearse their introduction to America.
 What was Crane’s own opinion of his Grammy-winning work?
-When asked about the recording during an interview by the Los Angeles Times in 1987, Crane replied, “I can’t listen to it now without gagging.”
+Crane was asked about the recording during an interview by the Los Angeles Times in 1987.
+“I can’t listen to it now without gagging,” he replied.
+Gagiderata.

 - Read the full text of Francis Peck’s book, Desiderata Curiosa, on Archive.org.